slycedzn/Nebula/README.md

  - **IMPORTANT** Channel list scrollbar glitches preventing users to click until scrolled again.

- - Applying other themes or plugins breaks elements.
+ - Applying other themes or plugins breaks may elements.

 ## Things To Note
 Some files are empty becuse i have not started working on that part of that part of this theme.